How to keep your banking brand consistent after a merger

 Creating, planning and launching a multichannel campaign is a big job for even the most experienced marketing teams.

-Good-quality marketing automation software can help manage the countless small tasks involved in running a clear campaign, avoiding common marketing pitfalls and presenting a consistent brand, such as:
+Good-quality marketing automation software can help by managing the countless small tasks involved in running a clear campaign.
+For example:

 7. Coordinate campaigns effectively

-Before launching your multichannel campaign, coordination between your channels and departments must be perfect.
+Before launching any multichannel campaign, alignment across channels, teams and regions must be seamless.

 8. Measure performance